Charlotte Roofing and Construction Blog

 Insurance companies share a database that tracks your claim history.
 If they see that you have a history of multiple claims, they might not be willing to accept the risk of insuring your home.

-You should file a roof insurance claim in Charlotte if:
+You should file a roof insurance claim in Matthews if:

 • The cost to repair your roof is more than your deductible